-Another one from Unlikeness Is Us.
-With a few thoughts on riddles, lucidity, and how can the more-than-human speak in our all-too-human poems.
+From Unlikeness Is Us.
+With thoughts on the Anglo-Saxon riddle as a threshold genre, and how can the more-than-human speak in our rather human poems.

 My dress silent when I walk on land,